 The recently opened Fraser Coast RV Park in River Heads is the ideal place to stay if you’re heading to the Fraser Coast for a spot of fishing, a visit to Fraser Island or to see the whales in whale watching season.
 Nestled on 75 acres of natural bushland, this is the perfect spot to relax and unwind after a day exploring the Fraser Coast region.

 Thunderbolt Park is a privately owned 800 acre cattle farm tucked away in a valley and surrounded by magnificent panoramic views of the countryside and mountains.
 Nestled to the northeast of the Barrington Tops, Thunderbolt Park is a nature lovers paradise.

 Killarney Beach Camping Reserve @ Killarney, VIC

-If you’re looking for a spot to set-up at the western end of the Great Ocean Road and Victoria’s ‘Shipwreck Coast’, this popular park sitting behind the dunes on the beach will be a destination you won’t want to miss.
-The sea air, the beautiful natural surroundings and the myriad of interesting sights to see in the local area make it a perfect base to return to after a day’s exploration.
+Great if you’re looking for a spot to set-up at the western end of the Great Ocean Road and Victoria’s ‘Shipwreck Coast’.
+This popular park sitting behind the dunes on the beach will be a destination you won’t want to miss.
+The sea air, the beautiful natural surroundings, and the myriad of interesting sights to see in the local area.
+It makes a perfect base to return to after a day’s exploration.

 White Beach Tourist Park @ White Beach, TAS